-In those employing units which have a program in place for unanticipated sick leave review, and in those employing units which establish such programs, the following criteria must be included.
+In those employing units which have a program in place for unanticipated sick leave review, and in those employing units which establish such programs, tThe following criteria must be included for unanticipated sick leave review programs.

-- A. A written policy. - B. A thirty (30) day advance written notice to the local union(s) and to all current employees and a copy to all new employees at the time of hire. - C. Where such policies are established, they shall be uniform for each Department, Division, or employing unit. - D. Any such programs established will include discussion with and input from the local union(s) prior to implementation or making changes in existing programs. - E. Sick leave and unanticipated use of sick leave will be a topic of discussion at labor/management meetings. - F. All other provisions of this section shall apply.
+A. A written policy.

+- B. A thirty (30) day advance written notice to the local union(s) and to all current employees and a copy to all new employees at the time of hire. - C. Where such policies are established, they shall be uniform for each Department, Division, or employing unit. - $\underline{CP}$ .
+Any such programs established will include discussion with and input from the local union(s) prior to implementation or making changes in existing programs. - $\underline{DE}$ .
+Sick leave and unanticipated use of sick leave will be a topic of discussion at labor/management meetings.